yangyang-tue/starter-academic/content/authors/admin/_index.md

   url: https://www.tue.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include data visualization, data mining and machine learning.

 # Interests to show in About widget
 interests:
 - Visualization
-- Artificial Intelligence
 - Data Mining
+- Machine Learning

 # Education to show in About widget
 education: